HegemanLab/galaxy-tardis/tardis-intro.md

 - You can run a bash shell within the TARDIS.
   - You can pass arguments to bash as you would pass arguments to `docker run`
-  - For example, `docker run -ti --rm tardis bash -c "echo hello world"`
+  - For example, <br />`docker run -ti --rm tardis bash -c "echo hello world"`

 ---
 name: tardis-command---upgrade_conda-url_or_path-md5sum--

 ### TARDIS Command: `upgrade_conda` &nbsp;&nbsp;&nbsp; <img  alt="Conda-reminscent logo" src="Ouroboros-simple.svg" height="50" />

-- The `upgrade_conda {url_or_path} {md5sum}` command allows fresh replacement of the base conda environment with one of your own choosing.
+- The `upgrade_conda {url_or_path} {md5sum}` command allows fresh replacement of the base conda environment with one you choose:
-- To replace the conda base package:
-    - Choose an environment from [https://repo.continuum.io/miniconda/](https://repo.continuum.io/miniconda/)
+    - Choose an environment from [https://repo.continuum.io/miniconda/](https://repo.continuum.io/miniconda/).
-    - Supply the URL for the relase and md5hash when invoking `upgrade_conda`
+    - Supply the URL for the relase and md5hash when invoking `upgrade_conda`.
-    - Alternatively, you can copy the release to `/export` and supply the full path in lieu of the URL
+        - Alternatively, you can copy the release to `/export` and supply the full path in lieu of the URL.
 - It is best to run `upgrade_conda` when during a full restoration because:
     - `apply_config` installs each environment from a manifest rather than copying content from S3.
     - The internal structure of conda environments (e.g., paths) is somewhat dependent on the base environment.
-    - If upgrading Conda has broken your environments and you have backed up to S3, you can recreate the environments with:<br />
+    - If upgrading Conda has broken your environments **and you have backed up to S3**, you can recreate the environments with:<br />
       `rm -rf /export/tool_deps/_conda`<br />
       `$TARDIS retrieve_config && $TARDIS apply_config`